-Bureau of Indian Affairs, Bureau of Indian Education, National Park Service, Arizona, Press Release
+Bureau of Indian Affairs, Bureau of Indian Education, Office of the Secretary, Cobell / Land buyback, Press Release

 The Land Buy-Back Program implements the land consolidation component of the Cobell Settlement, which provided $1.9 billion to purchase fractional interests in trust or restricted land from willing sellers at fair market value within 10 years.